Probing Left-handed Heavy Neutral Leptons in the Vector Scotogenic Model: Introduction

 In this work, we perform a phenomenological study for the production of these new particles ({\it i.e.} the new massive vector boson and the left-handed HNL) in the Large Hadron Collider (LHC).
 We use existing experimental data to constrain the model parameters, as a function of the sensitivity of current experiments.
 Additionally, we make predictions based on the kinematical features of the production process, in order to facilitate the search of these new particles in future measurements.

-The paper is organized as follows: In Section \ref{sec:theo} we describe the main features of the proposed model, while in Sections \ref{sec:prod} and \ref{cross} we discuss the main production mechanism of these new particles at the LHC and compute the cross section of the process, respectively.
-In Section \ref{sec:uplims} we define an upper bound in the parameter space considering experimental constraints and Section \ref{sec:kin} presents the kinematical analysis performed to find distinctive signals coming from the model.
-In Section \ref{sec:lowlims} we obtain an estimation of lower limits for the parameter space coming from dark matter measurements.
-Finally, our conclusions are presented in Section \ref{sec:conc}, while the Appendix is devoted to general considerations for the parametrization of the ATLAS detector efficiency considered for our results.
+The paper is organized as follows: In Section \ref{sec:theo} we describe the main features of the proposed model, while in Section \ref{sec:prod} we discuss the main production mechanisms of these new particles at the LHC.
+In Sections \ref{sec:dy} and \ref{sec:vbf} we study the production mechanisms in order to define upper limits on the parameter space, and focus on the kinematical signatures of each process.
+In Section \ref{sec:proj} we study the discovery potential of the model at future experimental facilities, and in Section \ref{sec:lowlims} we obtain an estimation of lower limits for the parameter space coming from dark matter measurements.
+Finally, our conclusions are presented in Section \ref{sec:conc}.